 Genesis Accessible is a plugin for site owners who want accessibility-ready websites using the Genesis Framework, but who use child themes which don’t yet support the framework’s accessibility features.

-- WordPress: Well, First of all: have a recent version WordPress installed, preferably version 4.0 or higher.
+- WordPress: Well, First of all: have a recent version WordPress installed: version 4.9 or higher.
 Also take a look at the requirements for WordPress

-- Genesis Framework: The Leiden child theme and the plugin Genesis Accessible are written for the Genesis framework version 2.0 or higher.
+- Genesis Framework: The Genesis Accessible plugin is written for the Genesis framework version 2.8.1 or higher.
 This excellent framework is not free, but doesn’t cost much and is totally worth the money.
-You can buy and download it at studiopress.com, you only need the basic Genesis framework.
+You can buy and download it at studiopress.com.

 - This plugin Genesis Accessible